Anti-English sentiment: Scotland

 In 1998, 19 year-old apprentice mechanic Mark Ayton was punched to the ground and kicked to death by three youths.
 Ayton's father explicitly cited his English accent as a factor contributing to the attack.
-Court proceedings recorded that immediately before the attack, the attackers were singing Flower of Scotland, which includes the lines "And sent them homeward, Tae think again": an allusion to ridding Scotland of the English.
+Court proceedings recorded that immediately before the attack, the attackers were singing Flower of Scotland, which includes the lines "And sent them homeward, Tae think again": an allusion to the Scottish victory over the English army at the Battle of Bannockburn.

 In 1999, an inspector and race relations officer with Lothian and Borders Police said that a correlation had been noticed between the establishment of the Scottish Parliament and anti-English incidents.

 A 2005 study by Hussain and Millar of the Department of Politics at the University of Glasgow examined the prevalence of Anglophobia in relation to Islamophobia in Scotland.
 One finding of the report suggested that national "phobias" have common roots, independent of the nations towards whom they are directed.
 The study states that:

 Scottish identity comes close to rivalling low levels of education as an influence towards Anglophobia.
 Beyond that, having an English friend reduces Anglophobia by about as much as having a Muslim friend reduces Islamophobia.
 And lack of knowledge about Islam probably indicates a broader rejection of the 'other', for it has as much impact on Anglophobia as on Islamophobia.

 The study goes on to say (of the English living in Scotland): "Few of the English (only 16 per cent) see the conflict between Scots and English as even 'fairly serious'."
 The study found that Anglophobia was slightly less prevalent than Islamophobia but that, unlike Islamophobia, Anglophobia correlated with a strong sense of Scottish identity.

 Hussain and Millar's research suggested that Anglophobia had fallen slightly since the introduction of devolution.

 In 2009, a woman originally from England was assaulted in an allegedly anti-English racially motivated attack.
 Similar cases have been connected with football matches and tournaments, particularly international tournaments, in which the English and Scottish football teams often compete with each other.
 There was a spate of anti-English attacks in 2006 during the FIFA World Cup.
 In one incident a 7-year-old boy wearing an England shirt was punched in the head in an Edinburgh park.

 In 2017 Kevin McKenna, former Scottish Journalist of the Year, penned an article in The National labelling English people living in Scotland as "colonising wankers".